 Chairs

-Assistant Senior Instructional Professor; Associate Director of Instructional Programs in the Committee on Education; Associate Director, the Committee on Education
+Assistant Senior Instructional Professor; Associate Director of Instructional Programs, Committee on Education; Associate Director, Committee on Education

 Lisa Rosen